Skip to content

 • composite - generate a FASTA file that contains all haplotypes concatenated together by consecutive reference ranges.
 This composite or "pseudo" genome can be used for the resequencing pipeline.

-• haplotype - generate a FASTA file where each haplotype is a seperate FASTA entry.
+• haplotype - generate a FASTA file where each haplotype is a separate FASTA entry.
 Useful for read mapping, imputation or simple haplotype sequence retrieval.

 • -o - output path to directory for the created fasta files.